williamsconcepts/personal-site/content/me.md

 One of my favorite things to do is take my passion for design and love for coding and combine them in my projects.
 I'm obssessed with gorgeous UI's; designing my own (for clients or otherwise) is so satisfying.
 And then translating that into code and crafting a truly memorable UX is my passion.

-I live somewhere in the east in Nigeria, but my goal is just to keep coding everyday .
-I also enjoy making contents in Bae's notes, it really fun.

 Some hobbies of mine include music and sports.
 Love reading audioly.
 I also really really love my Dog -Blue.